hashicorp/katakoda/terraform-infrastructure-pipelines-workshop/setup-consul-workspace.md

 ## Next steps

 You have successfully configured your Consul workspace.
 The pipeline will retrieve the Kubernetes credentials from the Kubernetes workspace to authenticate to the Kubernetes and Helm provider.

 In the next step, you will configure your Vault workspace.
+You don't need to wait for the Consul workspace before moving on.